Skip to Content

 We have learned that German Shepherds shouldn’t be left alone for too long.
 If they are left for extended periods, they can develop various emotional and physical health issues.

 Unfortunately, many dog owners don’t understand the level of commitment required to care for a German Shepherd properly.
-This is one of the sad reasons why they are often abandoned, re-homed, or even worse, euthanized.
+This is one of the sad reasons why they are often abandoned, re-homed, or, even worse, euthanized.

-German Shepherds Left Alone.
 Barking German Shepherd

-If you leave your dog alone for longer than four hours per day, it will most definitely cause poor results.
 After all, there are reasons for the recommended guidelines!
 Some GSDs don’t do well with anything longer than three hours, even when fully grown.

 The best way to find out is to start with trial periods and increase in small increments.
 You can also invest in a dog camera, as mentioned above, where you can watch and interact with your dog, all from your smartphone.